ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

   # explicitly change number of hosts and osds
   sudo box -v cluster start --extended --osds 5 --hosts 5

-.. warning:: OSDs are still not supported in the box implementation with podman.
+.. warning:: OSDs are still not supported in the box implementation with Podman.
 It is
              work in progress.

 Without the extended option, explicitly adding either more hosts or OSDs won't change the state